 The act of calculating how much of something (time or pieces) to assign to a certain entity (a machine or an operator).
 Can refer to either apportioning time or apportioning quantity.

-The process a supervisor uses to digitally "sign off" on an employee's daily attendance, labor, and other activities in ShopVue Week-at-a-Glance (WAG).
-By design, ShopVue will not send an attendance record to a payroll system until Supervisors have approved employee attendance records.
-ShopVue signifies approval in WAG with a blue checkmark and the supervisor's initials.
+The process a supervisor uses to digitally sign off on an employee's daily attendance, labor, and other activities in ShopVue Week-at-a-Glance.
+By design, ShopVue will not send an attendance record to a payroll system until supervisors have approved employee attendance records.
+ShopVue signifies approval with a blue checkmark and the supervisor's initials.

 See also excuse.